banzaicloud/istio-operator/README.md

 ### Community support

-If you encounter any problems that is not addressed in our documentation, [open an issue](https://github.com/banzaicloud/istio-operator/issues) or talk to us on the [Banzai Cloud Slack channel #istio-operator.](https://pages.banzaicloud.com/invite-slack).
+If you encounter any problems that is not addressed in our documentation, [open an issue](https://github.com/banzaicloud/istio-operator/issues) or talk to us on the [Cisco ETI Slack channel #istio-operator.](https://eti.cisco.com/slack).

 ### Engineering blog